TGion/hugo-gion-io/content/blog/automatic-renewal-of-wildcard-certificates.md

 ---

-To automate the process of issuing and renewing TLS wildcard certificates we use [acme.sh](https://github.com/acmesh-official/acme.sh/) - A pure Unix shell script implementing ACME client protocol.
+To automate the process of issuing and renewing TLS wildcard certificates we use [acme.sh](https://github.com/acmesh-official/acme.sh/) - A pure Unix posh script implementing ACME client protocol.
 To complete the DNS challenge without manually adding TXT records, we are supported by the [Namecheap API](https://www.namecheap.com/support/api/intro/) in this guide.

 ## Goals